0x29aNull/DarkVoid/DV-Episode1.md

   libffi-devel ncurses-devel readline-devel gdm-devel gdbm-devel db-devel nmap \
   git curl wget

-  Before clone the Metasploit repository and get to the main event, we should import the GPG keys for the ruby RVM program we will be using.
+  Before we clone the Metasploit repository and get to the main event, we should import the GPG keys for the ruby RVM program we will be using.
 You can See above that GnuPG is one of the applications installed.
 Using a GPG key is important as it ensures that the program you're downloading is authentic.